 Feeding therapy: We provide feeding therapy to infants, toddlers and children who have difficulty swallowing (dysphagia) or oral motor issues limiting their feeding and swallowing.

-Executive functions consist of fundamental skills that allow the brain to organize and act on information.
+Executive Functioning: Executive functions consist of fundamental skills that allow the brain to organize and act on information.
 These skills enable people to plan, organize, remember things, prioritize, pay attention and get started on tasks.
 They also help people use information and experiences from the past to solve current problems.
 Whether it’s binder organization, time management, study skills, forgetting things or appointments, we can help provide your child with visuals, technology and training to help build executive functioning skills.